Climate change and invasive species: Marine environments

+Freshwater environments

 Freshwater systems are significantly affected by climate change.
 Extinction rates within freshwater bodies of water tend to be equitable or even higher than some terrestrial organisms.
 While species may experience range-shifts in response to physiologic changes, outcomes are species-specific and not reliable in all organisms.
 As water temperatures increase, it is organisms that inhibit warmer waters that are positively affected, while cold-water organisms are negatively affected.
 Warmer temperature also leads to the melting of arctic ice, which increases the sea level.
 Because of the rise in sea water, most photosynthesizing species are not able to get the right amount of light to sustain living.

 Compared to terrestrial environments, freshwater ecosystems have very few geographical and allosteric barriers between different areas.
 The increased temperature and shorter duration of cold temperature will increase the probability of invasive species in the ecosystem, because the winter hypoxia that prevents the species' survival will be eliminated.
 This is the case with the brook trout that is an invasive species in lakes and streams in Canada.

 The invasive brook trout has the capacity to eliminate the native bull trout and other native species in Canadian streams.
 The temperature of the water plays a big part in the brook trout's capacity to inhabit a stream, but other factors like the stream flow and geology are also important factors in how well established the brook trout is.
 The bull trout has a positive population growth or holds a competitive advantage only in streams that do not exceed 4-7 C in the warmest months.
 The brook trout has a competitive and a physiological advantage over bull trout in warmer water, e.g., 15-16 C. The winter period is also an important factor for the brook trout's capacity to inhabit a stream.
 Brook trout may have a reduced survival rate if it is exposed to especially long and harsh winter periods.
 Due to the observations that the range of brook trout is dependent on the temperature, there is an increasing concern that the brook trout will eliminate the bull trout even further in colder water due to increasing temperature because of climate change.
 Climate change influences not only the temperature in lakes but also stream flows and therefore other factors in streams.
 This unknown factor makes it hard to predict how the brook trout and bull trout will react to climate change.